Transparency · labelling · training

 LawEU

-AI Act - Article 4: AI Literacy
+AI Act: Article 4 - AI Literacy

-Article 4 of the EU AI Act sets out obligations for AI literacy among providers and deployers of AI systems.
-They must ensure that their staff and third parties have sufficient knowledge based on their education, experience, and the application context.
+Article 4 of the EU AI Act addresses AI literacy.
+Providers and deployers of AI systems must ensure their staff and third parties have sufficient knowledge.
+Measures must consider technical competence, experience, training, and the application context.

 Source: European Commission / AI Act Service Desk